USPTO Examiner PELLEGRINO BRIAN E - Art Unit 3799

 Appeal Withdrawal and Reconsideration

-This examiner withdraws rejections or reopens prosecution in 56.4% of appeals filed.
-This is in the 23% percentile among all examiners.
-Of these withdrawals, 54.5% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner rarely withdraws rejections during the appeal process compared to other examiners.
-If you file an appeal, be prepared to fully prosecute it to a PTAB decision.
-Per MPEP § 1207, the examiner will prepare an Examiner's Answer maintaining the rejections.
+This examiner withdraws rejections or reopens prosecution in 56.1% of appeals filed.
+This is in the 28% percentile among all examiners.
+Of these withdrawals, 56.5% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
+Strategic Insight: This examiner shows below-average willingness to reconsider rejections during appeals.
+Be prepared to fully prosecute appeals if filed.

 Petition Practice